 Why Buy a Bag?

-If you’re a cold-weather camper, there’s no debate: you’ll need the extra warmth and heat retention of a bag to sleep soundly in low nighttime temperatures.
+If you’re a cold-weather camper, there’s truly no quilt vs sleeping bag debate to be had: you’ll need the extra warmth and heat retention of a bag to sleep soundly in low nighttime temperatures.
 While the hood, baffles, neck collars, full-length zipper, and extra material all add weight, they also add a few degrees of warmth that may be much needed come bedtime.

 So, which of the two is the best for you?